ooni/spec/test-descriptions/ooni-mobile-app.md

 particular, attempts to determine whether access to sites is blocked through DNS tampering, TCP connection RST/IP blocking, or by a transparent HTTP proxy.
-By knowing how access to sites is interfered with, you can more easily evaluate how to circumvent that specific type of censorship.
-As OONI is committed to transparency through the publication of all network measurement data, you can use it as evidence of any censorship events that you come across.
+By knowing how access to sites is interfered with, you can more easily evaluate how to circumvent specific types of censorship.

 * **Detecting systems responsible for censorship and surveillance.** Various types of proxy technologies are used in networks for implementing censorship,